Seneca-ICTOER/OPS445/docs/B-Assignments/assignment2naancc.md

 When you use a tool such as **Process Monitor** or **top**, generally the memory amount being reported is **Rss**.
 So for simplicity’s sake, **for this assignment the memory used by a process should be the resident total.**

 The total amount of Rss memory can be found in `/proc/pid`, where pid is the process id number.
-In this directory you will find a file called smaps.
+In this directory you will find a file called `smaps`.
 Your program will need to read this file, find each line that begins with **Rss**, and sum the number to get total Rss memory used.

 For more information on how memory and /proc in Linux refer to these manual pages: